 From these simple beginnings the new organization CATRA (Canadian Association of Tire Recycling Agencies) was formed as a result of these early discussions.
 Membership included representation from all provinces in Canada which had tire programs and stemmed from the necessity of sharing information and ideas for the benefit of all Canadians and our natural environment.

 “THE LEVEL OF COOPERATION AND COLLABORATION BETWEEN PROGRAMS ACROSS CANADA IS EXTRAORDINARY.”

-Although CATRA is an informal organization, the structure of CATRA is maintained by the Chairs of its member organizations which are the tire recycling agencies in each province.
 The organization continues to evolve as a singular voice for both national and international tire related issues.